harvard-lil/website-static/app/_posts/2012-06-25-the-setup-matt-phillips.md

 I have a whole bunch of different user accounts and API keys.
 I use [Keychain](https://en.wikipedia.org/wiki/Keychain_(Mac_OS)) to keep track of them.

 I manage myself using lists.
-Lately, I’ve been hot on [Trello](https://trello.com/).
+Lately, I've been hot on [Trello](https://trello.com/).

 [Chrome](https://www.google.com/intl/en/chrome/browser/) is the browser I prefer.
-I’ve bolstered Chrome with the [JSONView plugin](https://chrome.google.com/webstore/detail/chklaanhfefbnpoihckbnefhakgolnmc), the [Google Screen Capture plugin](https://chrome.google.com/webstore/detail/cpngackimfmofbokmjmljamhdncknpmg), the [Readable bookmarklet](http://readable.tastefulwords.com/), the [AdBlock plugin](https://chrome.google.com/webstore/detail/gighmmpiobklfepjocnamgkkbiglidom), and the [Instapaper bookmarklet](http://www.instapaper.com/).
+I've bolstered Chrome with the [JSONView plugin](https://chrome.google.com/webstore/detail/chklaanhfefbnpoihckbnefhakgolnmc), the [Google Screen Capture plugin](https://chrome.google.com/webstore/detail/cpngackimfmofbokmjmljamhdncknpmg), the [Readable bookmarklet](http://readable.tastefulwords.com/), the [AdBlock plugin](https://chrome.google.com/webstore/detail/gighmmpiobklfepjocnamgkkbiglidom), and the [Instapaper bookmarklet](http://www.instapaper.com/).

 I spend most of my development time in [PyDev](http://pydev.org/) (which is a [Python](http://www.python.org/) centric bundling of [Eclipse](http://eclipse.org/)).

-If I’m coding and I’m not in PyDev, I’m probably doing some quick proof of concept scripting or doing some [PHP](http://www.php.net/)/[JavaScript](https://en.wikipedia.org/wiki/JavaScript)/Web development .
-For this type of work I’ll use [TextMate](http://macromates.com/) if I’m working locally and [vi](https://en.wikipedia.org/wiki/Vi) if I’m working remotely.
+If I'm coding and I'm not in PyDev, I'm probably doing some quick proof of concept scripting or doing some [PHP](http://www.php.net/)/[JavaScript](https://en.wikipedia.org/wiki/JavaScript)/Web development .
+For this type of work I'll use [TextMate](http://macromates.com/) if I'm working locally and [vi](https://en.wikipedia.org/wiki/Vi) if I'm working remotely.

 We track code using [git](http://git-scm.com/) and push almost all work to [GitHub](https://github.com/harvard-lil).
 We use [GitHub Issues](https://github.com/blog/831-issues-2-0-the-next-generation) for project management.
 We really dig GitHub in the lab.